Skip to main content Request an Appointment

 During the consultation process, Dr. Kevin Sands will perform an oral examination and discuss your dental implant goals.
 Using our advanced Planmeca ProMax® 3D imaging technology, he can capture dynamic images of your mouth to facilitate doctor-patient communication and begin the planning process for the dental implant procedure.
 These images offer a comprehensive view of the mouth that allows you to thoroughly understand the treatment approach and results you can expect.

 The dental implant procedure is designed to improve the appearance of your smile and restore full function of your bite.
 Typically, the process takes place in two stages, the surgical procedure followed by placement of the finished restoration.
 First, a thin titanium rod is carefully inserted and anchored into the jawbone in the area of the missing tooth.
-This implanted rod serves as an artificial root for the replacement tooth, keeping the crown securely in place.
+This implanted rod serves as an artificial root for the replacement tooth, keeping the dental crown securely in place.
 In order for this stage to be successful, patients must possess adequate jawbone density and normal healing capabilities.
 For patients with minimal jawbone density, a bone graft may be performed prior to the implant stage to provide a more stable foundation.

 Around three to six months after implantation, the titanium rod should fuse with the jaw and become a permanent part of your mouth.
 During this healing period, a temporary crown can be worn to fill the space of the missing tooth.
 When the rod is determined to be anchored and healed, Dr. Sands can attach a custom restoration that is designed to blend naturally with your surrounding teeth.
 These crowns are created using digital imprints from the Planmeca ProMax® 3D system for a precise, comfortable fit.